 The top 10 range from $237k-471k and include (cheapest to most expensive): Oregon, Maryland, Colorado, Washington, New Jersey, Virginia, New York, California, Hawaii, and Washington D.C.

 The following chart below is the median household income by state.

 Money is basically made on the coasts with lots of it coming in from San Francisco, NYC, Boston and D.C.
 Therefore, it costs an arm and a leg to live around these metros.
 A median house in SF is going for around $1.1 Million, for example.
 It would be damn hard to make a living and reside in the SF Metro if one isn’t making $200,000 or more.

 I really like the $200k figure, as it also represents roughly the current median household price in America.
 The American dream is pretty much about home ownership, freedom, and comfortable living.
 We want to be able to work hard and be free with a roof over our heads that we own.
 So with that said, let’s delve into some states really worth exploring if our income isn’t specific to a geographic region.

-It’s Sam here again, and I’ve decided to create my own charts to provide more analysis for you guys.
 Let’s first take a look at the states with the lowest tax burden for residents according to the US Census Bureau.
 Below are the best states for retirement based on the lowest tax rates.